 The first thing you do in St. Jean is to go the Camino office in the village and get a Camino Pass.
 You must have one to be able to stay in the albergues along the way.
 I believe most albergues issue Camino passes, just be sure to get one if you start somewhere else than in St. Jean du Pied du Port.
 How to find the place in St. Jean?
 Ask.
 Everyone ones where it is.

-One last piece of advice: Remember to let go of your everyday life and avoid getting caught up in the chit-chat that goes on around you.
+Try and let go of your everyday life and avoid getting caught up in the chit-chat that will go on around you.
+Be present with where you are.
 Use the time you spend wisely and connect with the beautiful inner core that you have.